wavefrontHQ/wavefront-jersey-sdk-java/README.md

 For the details of each step, see the sections below.

 ### 1. Set Up Application Tags
-ApplicationTags determine the metadata (point tags and span tags) that are included with every metric/histogram/span reported to Wavefront.
+Application tags determine the metadata (point tags and span tags) that are included with every metric/histogram/span reported to Wavefront.
 These tags enable you to filter and query the reported data in Wavefront.

 You encapsulate application tags in an `ApplicationTags` object.
 See [Instantiating ApplicationTags](https://github.com/wavefrontHQ/wavefront-sdk-java/blob/master/docs/apptags.md) for details.